 The first six months of a baby's life can be incredibly overwhelming, especially in the sleep department.

-Here are some of my top tips for mamas in those early stages.
+Here are my top 10 baby sleep tips for infants.

-1. Realize that you know your baby best
+1. Understand that you know your baby best.

-While it may be tempting to listen to what others suggest about how to put the baby to sleep or how long they should be sleeping, try to trust your own instincts.
-The more you stress about 'not doing the right thing' because you are reading articles about baby sleep or listening to other moms on a Facebook group, the more you are taking the joy out of the time that you do have with your baby.
+While it may be tempting to listen to what others suggest about how to put your baby to sleep or how long they should be sleeping, try to trust your own instincts.
+The more you stress about 'not doing the right thing', the more you're taking the joy out of this sweet time with your baby.

-It is really important to not get caught up in too many 'sleep do's and don'ts' for the first few months.
+It's really important to not get caught up in too many 'sleep do's and don'ts' for the first few months.
 For the first three months especially, you really only need to be feeding, changing and putting them back down to sleep.
-For those with fussy or reflux babies, you know that sleep is a challenge so do whatever you have to do!
+For those with babies dealing with reflux or colic, you know that sleep is a challenge—so do whatever you have to do!

-3. Remember there are no negative ways to go to sleep—breastfeeding to sleep, using a pacifier, co-sleeping, etc.
+3. Remember that there are no negative ways for a baby to go to sleep—breastfeeding to sleep, using a pacifier, etc.

 As a sleep coach, I tell clients to let their babies go to sleep how they want to, whether that's being rocked or pushed around in a stroller.

-When rocking them to sleep is no longer something you want to do because it is taking an hour, then change it (if it is taking that long then it likely is not working for them either).
+But when rocking your little one to sleep is no longer something you want to do because it's taking a full hour, then change it (if it is taking that long, then it's likely not working for them, either).
 Although it might be met with some resistance, if you are gentle about the transition and give your little one time to adjust, the resistance will be minimal.

-If your child loves sleeping on you during the day and it is no longer working for you because you have things that you would like to do, try letting them fall asleep on you and work on the transfer.
+If your child loves sleeping on you during the day and it's no longer viable for you because you have things you'd like to do, try letting them fall asleep on you and work on transferring them to a crib or bassinet.
 Wait until they are in a deep sleep and try putting them in the bassinet feet first and slowly lay them down.
 This will remove the feeling of falling that can sometimes wake them up.

-4. Know it's okay if they wake up frequently through the night.
+4. Know it's OK if babies wake up frequently through the night.

-Their sleep cycles are actually shorter than ours (lasting only 50-60 minutes) and therefore they can experience a partial arousal every hour or so.
-There is a biological reason for the waking, it is for survival – in order for children to grow, they need to eat and therefore need to wake to eat.
+Babies' sleep cycles are actually shorter than ours (lasting only 50 to 60 minutes) and therefore they can experience a partial arousal every hour or so.
+There is a biological reason for waking: it is for survival.
+In order for children to grow, they need to eat and therefore need to wake to eat.

 If a child is too cold or too hot, they need to wake to let mom know.
 If a child isn't breathing, they need to wake.
 Anything that forces a child to sleep too deep too soon is dangerous.
 Active sleep also has other benefits, it is thought to be smart sleep because the brain isn't resting, it increases the blood flow to the brain and is thought to be responsible for more rapid brain growth.